"HEAR ... TO HELP"

 Ron Wyse: distinctives

-A Multi-Cultural Life
+My Multi-Cultural Life

 There are many ways in which we can live in different worlds, and all of this life experience helps me in understanding a variety of people.

-Training, and In-Depth Learning
+Institutions, Training, Learning

 Beyond this, I have lots of education and work experience which relates to counselling.
-If these are interesting to you, read on (if not, you can just skip to the next section!).
+If these are interesting to you, read on (if not, you can just skip ahead to the next section!).

 At both the master and the doctoral levels I have extensive training in both Counselling and in Biblical Studies.
 In the early part of our marriage I taught Biblical Studies (at the university level) overseas in both Hong Kong, and (mainly) in Zimbabwe, Africa.